nikitavoloboev/data/focusing/processes.md

 # Processes
 Some simple processes to follow when doing things.

+## Morning routine
+1. Wake up ~ 6 AM.
+Brush teeth and [moisturise face](../health/skin-care.md).
+2. [Exercise](../fitness/fitness.md).
+(Tennis/Gym/Run) for 1 hour.
+3. Start working through events on my calendar.
+Focus.

+## Evening routine
+1. Brush teeth, moisturise face, take shower.
+2. Review day (Timing).
+3. Plan the day ahead in context of my [Focus board](focusing.md).
+4. Go to sleep before 11 pm, ideally.

+## Week review (Sunday)
+1. Review Timing.
+Evaluate.
+See what can be improved.
+2. Write summary of what happened.
+3. Adjust Focus board.
+Make plan for next week.

+## Month summary in [looking back](../looking-back/looking-back.md) (End of month)
+1. Review Timing.
+Evaluate.
+See what can be improved.
+2. Write summary of what happened.

 ## Learn
 1. Find what I want/need to learn.
 Ideally in context of a problem I want to solve.
 2. Read about it on wiki.
-Find the topic on Learn Anything and learn from best resources for deeper knowledge.
+Find the topic on [Learn Anything](../projects/learn-anything.md) and learn from best resources for deeper knowledge.
 3. Ask myself why it is the way it is.
 Ask myself what am I missing and what I don't understand (tackle each dependency one by one).

 ## Make Alfred workflow